-Whether you run a tire shop, boutique, real estate office, or any other kind of business, there's one thing that keeps it moving: coffee.
+Whether you run a tire shop, boutique, real estate office, or any other business, coffee keeps it moving.
 Cleaning a commercial coffee machine can seem daunting, but the process is probably more straightforward than you think.
-With a few easily obtained products and a little work, you can keep everyone's favorite office appliance in top shape.
+You can keep everyone's favorite office appliance in top shape with a few easily obtained products and a little work.

 Cleaning the Inside of Your Commercial Coffee Maker

-While hard tap water isn't necessarily harmful to you, it can harm your commercial coffee machine and other appliances.
+While hard tap water isn't necessarily harmful, it can harm your commercial coffee machine and other appliances.
 The build-up clogs water lines and wears out heating elements.
 Therefore, descaling a coffee brewer inside is just as important as cleaning the pot, filter funnel, and exterior.

 Pick A Descaling Agent

-To remove this build-up from your coffee maker, you need to select a descaling agent before you being.
+To remove this build-up from your coffee maker, you must select a descaling agent before you are.
 Here are a few gentle, food-friendly options:

 - White Vinegar.
 You can find large jugs of distilled white vinegar at any grocery, making it one of the more popular options for cleaning coffee machines and other appliances.
 Because it's very acidic, you'll need to run a few rinse cycles to remove it and prevent any lingering taste.

 - Lemon Juice.
-You can undoubtedly squeeze fresh lemons, but there are plenty of bottled organic lemon juices, as well.
+You can squeeze fresh lemons, but plenty of bottled organic lemon juices exist.
 While the smell might be more palatable to your workers and customers, you should still run a few rinse cycles.

 - Citric Acid.
 Not as acidic as the name suggests, this option requires fewer rinses than other solutions.
-It's generally used in bath bombs and as a preserving agent for foods, so it's available in powder form from groceries and hobby stores.
+It's generally used in bath bombs and as a food-preserving agent, so it's available in powder form from groceries and hobby stores.

 Clean the Inside of Your Machine in Ten Steps

-Now that you have your descaling agent selected, it's time to start cleaning.
+Now that your descaling agent has been selected, it's time to start cleaning.
 Ten steps may seem like a lot, but each step is straightforward and may take a few minutes or less.

 - Mix your descaling agent with water.
 No matter your solution, it should be 1 part solution to 2 parts water.
 So if you have one cup of vinegar, lemon juice, or citric acid, mix it with 2 cups of water.
 This prevents acidity from wearing away parts in your commercial coffee maker.